alexaspinalldev/prevent/README.md

 I found in manual testing that, on mobile the ! bulletpoints sit on the second line, of their content when wrapped.
 This is due to them being placed as an ::after psuedo-class.

 The \<select> element in the Contact form is a different height to the other fields - this is due to how I was required to scaled up my chosen font significantly.

+The page anchors do not scroll to the correct place on the page - I believe this relates to my sticky navbar.

 ## Credits